 All About Air Filters- Change is Good

-Today’s high-efficiency heating and cooling systems require very little attention and maintenance from homeowners.
+Nowadays, your standard hvac system installation is highly efficient and requires very little attention and maintenance from homeowners.
 They do a great job of keeping us comfortably cool in summer and toasty warm in winter with very little effort from us.
 However, other than scheduling regular maintenance visits, there is one task that falls on the homeowner: changing those air filters on a regular basis.
 There are usually two camps on this one: those who note the date they installed them and change them regularly, and those for whom the phrase “out of sight, out of mind” rings true.
 If you’re in that second camp, or somewhere in between, consider giving some thought to your air filters to help keep your heating and cooling system in top working order all year long.

 What size filter do I need?

 The correct replacement size is generally printed on the old filter.
 If you cannot locate the size or are still unsure, simply open the return grill and measure the length and width of the filter you are replacing.
+If you need air filter 17x20x1 click here.
 It’s helpful to make note of the sizes you need (you may have different sizes in different locations of your home), and write these measurements down on a small piece of paper to keep in your wallet.
 This way, you’ll always have that information handy, and are more likely to purchase the filters in a timely manner and stay on top of this maintenance task.

 There’s nothing more frustrating than standing in front of the air filter display at the hardware store and second-guessing what size(s) you need at home.